marp-team/marp-cli/README.md

 ## Contributing

 Are you interested in contributing?
-Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md).
+Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md) and [the common contributing guideline for Marp team](https://github.com/marp-team/.github/blob/master/CONTRIBUTING.md).

 ## Author